 Opening: Thursday 14 September 2017, 6:30 -8:30pm

-Hannah Black (born in Manchester) lives and works in Berlin and New York.
-Previous solo exhibitions include Small Room, mumok, Vienna; Soc or Barb, Bodega, New York (both 2017) and Not You, Arcadia Missa, London (2015).
+Previous solo exhibitions include Small Room, mumok, Vienna; Soc or Barb, Bodega, New York (all 2017); and Not You, Arcadia Missa, London (2015).
 Selected group exhibitions include In The Flesh (Part Two), Gallery Diet, Miami; and Welt Am Draht, Julia Stoschek Collection, Berlin (both 2016); The Heart is a Lonely Hunter, Yarat Contemporary Art Centre, Baku; and Does Not Equal, W139, Amsterdam, (both 2015).
-Her writing has been published in Tank, The New Inquiry, Texte zur Kunst, Art Forum and Frieze (DE).
-Her book Dark Pool Party (Dominica/Arcadia Missa) was published in 2016 and Life (Walther König/mumok), written in collaboration with Juliana Huxtable, was published in 2017.
+In 2017 her performance OR LIFE OR was presented at MoMA PS1, New York.
+Her writing has been published in Tank, The New Inquiry, Texte zur Kunst, Artforum and frieze d/e.
+Her book Dark Pool Party (Dominica/ Arcadia Missa) was published in 2016 and Life (Walther König/ mumok), written in collaboration with Juliana Huxtable, was published in 2017.

 Chisenhale Gallery’s Commissions Programme 2017-19 is supported by the LUMA Foundation.